Yuktatiwari1105/Loan_Default_Prediction/README.md

 3. Hybrid features combine the structured features with the TF-IDF text features.
 This allows the performance of the models to be compared across the three approaches.

 # Machine Learning Models
+The following models are implemented : Logistic Regression, Random Forest and XGBoost.
+And each model is trained using Structured features, Text features and Hybrid features.

+# Model Evaluation
+The models are evaluted using accuracy, precison, recall, f1 score.

+# Current Results
+The current model comparison shows that the best F1 score in the present implementation is obtained by XGBoost using the structured features.
+The text only models currently perform considerably worse than the structured and hybrid approaches.